groundctrl/shopping_mall/README.md

 #### Subdomain

-This escalator will use the entire subdomain, including nested subdomains.
+This elevator will use the entire subdomain, including nested subdomains.
 If your domain is `foo.example.com`, the rake task you would need to run is:

     rake tenant:create['foo']